vuongducphuong/documentation/content/applications/finance/accounting/get_started.rst

 Bắt đầu
 ===========

-When you first open your Odoo Accounting app, the *Accounting Overview* page welcomes you with a step-by-step onboarding banner, a wizard that helps you get started.
+When you first open your Leansoft Accounting app, the *Accounting Overview* page welcomes you with a step-by-step onboarding banner, a wizard that helps you get started.
 This onboarding banner is displayed until you choose to close it.